Sports in North Carolina: Tracks

-Once a major part of the NASCAR circuit, North Carolina now only has one track on the schedule, Charlotte.
+Once a major part of the NASCAR circuit, North Carolina now only has one track on the schedule that hosts a points-paying race, Charlotte.
 The 167,000-seat Charlotte track is arguably the heart and soul of NASCAR.
 The track, actually in Concord, hosts three Cup Series events every season, including the NASCAR Sprint All-Star Race (formerly The Winston).
 Charlotte also hosts NASCAR's longest and most grueling race, the Coca-Cola 600, every May.
 The winner of the race earns tremendous respect among peers and fans due to the distance and the weather (North Carolina is known for extremely humid and hot summers).
 During race weeks Concord is said to balloon from its normal population of just under 56,000 to over 300,000.

-Tracks that formerly hosted Cup Series events include North Wilkesboro Speedway, Rockingham Speedway, and Metrolina Speedway.
+Tracks that formerly hosted points-paying Cup Series events include North Wilkesboro Speedway, Rockingham Speedway, and Metrolina Speedway.
+North Wilkesboro returned to the Cup Series schedule in 2023, although doing so with the NASCAR All-Star Race, an exhibition event that does not award points toward the Cup championship.